supotsu-no-ochaya/business-intelligence/README.md

 ```

 ## Backend
-For installation check out the README in /backend\
+For installation check out the README in /backend

 ## Frontend
-For installation check out the README in frontend\
+For installation check out the README in frontend

+## Upload files
+JSON files inside upload-json/